-- Rescheduled loans during the year ended 31 December 2023 amounted to JD 335.4 million.

-- There are no restructured loans (transferred from non performing to watch list loans) during the year ended 31 December 2023. - Direct credit facilities granted to and guaranteed by the government of Jordan as of 31 December 2023 amounted to JD 111.1

-- Non-performing direct credit facilities as of 31 December 2023 amounted to JD 1285.1 million or 9.5 % of total direct credit facilities. - Non-performing direct credit facilities, net of interest and commission in suspense, as of 31 December 2023 amounted to JD 891.5 million or 6.8 % of direct credit facilities, after deducting interest and commission in suspense.
+- Net of interest and commission received in advance, which amounted to JD 20.7 million as at 31 December 2023. - Rescheduled loans during the year ended 31 December 2023 amounted to JD 335.4 million. - There are no restructured loans (transferred from non performing to watch list loans) during the year ended 31 December 2023. - Direct credit facilities granted to and guaranteed by the government of Jordan as of 31 December 2023 amounted to JD 111.1 million or 0.82% of total direct credit facilities. - Non-performing direct credit facilities as of 31 December 2023 amounted to JD 1285.1 million or 9.5 % of total direct credit facilities. - Non-performing direct credit facilities, net of interest and commission in suspense, as of 31 December 2023 amounted to JD 891.5 million or 6.8 % of direct credit facilities, after deducting interest and commission in suspense.